nrwl/nx/docs/shared/tutorials/react-monorepo.md

 - ESLint preconfigured
 - Jest preconfigured

-Typically, an integrated Nx workspace places application projects in the `apps` folder and library projects in the `libs` folder.
+One way to structure an Nx monorepo is to place application projects in the `apps` folder and library projects in the `libs` folder.
 Applications are encouraged to be as light-weight as possible so that more code is pushed into libraries and can be reused in other projects.
 This folder structure is just a suggestion and can be modified to suit your organization's needs.

 The [`nx.json` file](/reference/nx-json) contains configuration settings for Nx itself and global default settings that individual projects inherit.
 The `apps/react-store/project.json` file contains [settings that are specific to the `react-store` project](/reference/project-configuration).
 We'll examine that file more in the next section.